Even for the most digitally mature organizations, supply chain visibility can be an elusive goal.

 Ultimately, this collaboration can transform supply chain metrics from diagnostic signposts to constructive, strategic insights that can help future-proof an enterprise.

-The Celonis Process Intelligence Platform maximizes supply chain visibility, even for enterprises dealing with global, multi-layered supply chains in highly-regulated industries.
+The Celonis Platform maximizes supply chain visibility, even for enterprises dealing with global, multi-layered supply chains in highly-regulated industries, and provides them with the ability to take decisive action.

-Using object-centric process mining, our platform takes the data from every system, team, and process in a business, then augments it with the unique context of that business, in order to create a digital twin of the organization that updates in real time.
+Celonis combines process, artificial, system, and decision intelligence, then augments it with the unique operational context of that business, to create a digital twin that updates in real time.

-The Celonis Process Intelligence Platform acts as a true command center for the supply chain, with a sophisticated dashboard that unifies disparate data for easy consumption and supports stakeholder alignment and action.
-Finally, a single source of truth to inform effective supply chain improvement action.
+With a sophisticated dashboard that unifies disparate data for easy consumption and supports stakeholder alignment and action, Celonis is the solution enterprises need to transform business-critical supply chain operations.
+Finally, a single source of truth to inform effective action on supply chain improvement and enable autonomous operations.

-Want to learn more about our Process Intelligence Platform, as well as what it could reveal and improve when it comes to your supply chain processes?
-Get in touch to speak to an expert on the Celonis team, or read more on what Celonis can do for your supply chain.
+Want to learn more about the Celonis Platform, as well as what it could reveal and improve when it comes to your supply chain?
+Get in touch to speak to an expert on the Celonis team, or watch our demo to see what Celonis can do for your supply chain.